 Wedding Dance Routine

-(Editor’s note: Years ago, Sidney started the non-profit BALLROOM BASIX, to bring the joy and mature interaction of dance to middle school students in the city.
-We’ve included a feature on his arts-in-education project on this website.
-See the link below.)
+(Editor’s note: Years ago, Sidney started the non-profit Ballroom Basix, to bring the joy and mature interaction of dance to middle school students in the city.
+We invite you to see the program in action at: BALLROOM BASIX.)